TrellixVulnTeam/face_recognition_cnn_XTHL/README.md

 ## Code formatter

-To format the code, the project is set up with a `.pylintrc` that create some rules about how the code should be.
+To format the code, the project is set up with a `.pylintrc` that change some rules about how the code should be.
 You can install black by typing

 ```bash